 Definitions

 The following terminology will be used in this document to describe the entities involved in both the call flow and the TN authorization administration process.
-Additional terminology used to describe network components and entities applicable to the attestation decision are described in the draft “ATIS Technical Report on a Framework for Attestation and Origination Identity” [Ref 2]:
+Additional terminology used to describe network components and entities applicable to the attestation decision are described in the “ATIS Technical Report on a Framework for Attestation and Origination Identity” [ATIS-1000088, Ref 2]:

 Originating service provider (originating SP or O-SP): The first SP entity that receives calls from a Customer and is capable of populating a SHAKEN Identity header (executing the STI-AS function) for the call when it is to be sent across an NNI to an intermediate or terminating SP.
 An O-SP may also populate Identity headers for calls received without an Identity header at an NNI, but note that the procedures described in this document are applicable for calls received at a UNI from a known and authenticated Customer as the authorization transaction relies on established customer relationships.